• Skip to main content

 1. Click Allow.

 2. Test to make sure an email link works.
-You can try clicking this link. somebody@example.com
+You can try clicking this test link – somebody@example.com.

 Solution 4 – Remove Handler and Flip the Switch

 Yes, believe it or not, Solution 3 only got me partway.
 After testing the email link, it still didn’t work.
-I was staring at the Windows mail app….again.
-Sometimes you need to delete and try again.
+I was staring at the Windows Mail app….again.
+Sometimes you need to delete it and try again.

 Turn off handlers and remove the existing one.